filipe1309/ud-learn-kubernetes/notes.md

 - NodePort
 - LoadBalancer

+#### NodePort

+- Expose the service on each Node's IP at a static port (NodePort)
+- A ClusterIP service, to which the NodePort service will route, is automatically created
+- You'll be able to contact the NodePort service, from outside the cluster, by requesting `<NodeIP>:<NodePort>`

 NodePort = Node port (30000 - 32767, if not defined it will be a random number in this range)

 Port = Service Port